 8 Essential Elements of Enterprise QMS (eQMS) Software

 - BOM Management

-The ability to effectively manage your complete product record, including the ensures that the most current product revisions are always controlled and accessible by all members of the quality, product, and extended supply chain teams.
+The ability to effectively manage your complete product record, including the bill of materials (BOM), ensures that the most current product revisions are always controlled and accessible by all members of the quality, product, and extended supply chain teams.
 It also ensures that device master records (DMRs), design history files (DHFs), parts, standard operating procedures (SOPs), and drawings are connected to the product record making it easier to manage closed-loop quality processes.

 - Engineering Change Management

 Engineering change management provides controlled design change processes that speed product development.
 Product team members can process formal engineering change requests (ECRs) and engineering change orders (ECOs) more efficiently with automated approval routings.
 Team members can also document the full history of product changes, which is critical to address internal or external audits.